jn9800/tbd/README.md

-## flappy_bird
+## flappy_dolphin

 In a few sentences describe what your project is trying to solve.

-**We are planing to launch a flappy birds successor**
+**We are planing to launch a flappy dolphins successor**
-<br>the base idea is to create a simple version of flappy bird, where a bird or another icon jumps across the screen through gates.
+<br>the base idea is to create a simple version of flappy dolphin, where a dolphin or another icon jumps across the screen through gates.
 <br>Each gate you pass, will add one score point on your current score.
 In case we achieve a sufficient level of the game within the period of this course, we will also try to implement a highscore system.
 <br>
 <br>The game should run within a separate window with a limited screensize.